Moors

-The term Moor, derived from the ancient Mauri, is an exonym first used by Christian Europeans to designate the Muslim inhabitants of the Maghreb, the Iberian Peninsula, Sicily and Malta during the Middle Ages.
+The term Moor is an exonym used in European languages to designate primarily the Muslim populations of North Africa (the Maghreb) and the Iberian Peninsula (particularly al-Andalus) during the Middle Ages.

-Moors are not a distinct or self-defined people.
-The 1911 Encyclopædia Britannica observed that the term had "no real ethnological value."
-Europeans of the Middle Ages and the early modern period variously applied the name to Arabs and North African Berbers, as well as Muslim Europeans.
+Moors are not a single, distinct or self-defined people.
+Europeans of the Middle Ages and the early modern period variously applied the name to Arabs, Berbers, Muslim Europeans, and black peoples.
+The term has been used in a broad sense to refer to Muslims in general, especially those of Arab or Berber descent, whether living in al-Andalus or North Africa.
+Related terms such as English "Blackamoor" were also used to refer to black Africans generally in the early modern period.
+The 1911 Encyclopædia Britannica observed that the term "Moors" had "no real ethnological value."
+The word has racial connotations and it has fallen out of fashion among scholars since the mid-20th century.

-The term has also been used in Europe in a broader, somewhat derogatory sense to refer to Muslims in general, especially those of Arab or Berber descent, whether living in Spain or North Africa.
-During the colonial era, the Portuguese introduced the names "Ceylon Moors" and "Indian Moors" in South Asia and Sri Lanka, and the Bengali Muslims were also called Moors.
+The word is also used when denoting various other specific ethnic groups in western Africa and some parts of Asia.
+During the colonial era, the Portuguese introduced the names "Ceylon Moors" and "Indian Moors" in South Asia and Sri Lanka, now official ethnic designations on the island nation, and the Bengali Muslims were also called Moors.
 In the Philippines, the longstanding Muslim community, which predates the arrival of the Spanish, now self-identifies as the "Moro people", an exonym introduced by Spanish colonizers due to their Muslim faith.

-In 711, troops mostly formed by Moors from northern Africa led the Umayyad conquest of Hispania.
-The Iberian Peninsula then came to be known in Classical Arabic as al-Andalus, which at its peak included most of Septimania and modern-day Spain and Portugal.
-In 827, the Moors occupied Mazara on Sicily, developing it as a port.
-They eventually went on to consolidate the rest of the island.
-Differences in religion and culture led to a centuries-long conflict with the Christian kingdoms of Europe, which tried to reclaim control of Muslim areas; this conflict was referred to as the Reconquista.
-In 1224, the Muslims were expelled from Sicily to the settlement of Lucera, which was destroyed by European Christians in 1300.
-The fall of Granada in 1492 marked the end of Muslim rule in Spain, although a Muslim minority persisted until their expulsion in 1609.

-Name
+In modern-day Mauritania, the terms "Black moors" and "white Moors" are used to refer to the Haratin and Beidane peoples, respectively.

 Etymology

+The etymology of the word "Moor" is uncertain, although it can be traced back to the Phoenician term Mahurin, meaning "Westerners".
+From Mahurin, the ancient Greeks derive Mauro, from which Latin derives Mauri.
+The word "Moor" is presumably of Phoenician origin.
+Some sources attribute a Hebrew origin to the word.

+Historical usage

+Antiquity

 During the classical period, the Romans interacted with, and later conquered, parts of Mauretania, a state that covered modern northern Morocco, western Algeria, and the Spanish cities Ceuta and Melilla.
 The Berber tribes of the region were noted in the Classics as Mauri, which was subsequently rendered as "Moors" in English and in related variations in other European languages.
-Mauri (Μαῦροι) is recorded as the native name by Strabo in the early 1st century.
+Mauri (Ancient Greek: Μαῦροι) is recorded as the native name by Strabo in the early 1st century.
 This appellation was also adopted into Latin, whereas the Greek name for the tribe was Maurusii (Μαυρούσιοι).
 The Moors were also mentioned by Tacitus as having revolted against the Roman Empire in 24 AD.